 Dhamma Video Conference Talk and Q & A with Ajahn Anan – February 9th, 2018

 L uang Por Anan: Let us meditate now.
-When we see the breath come and go, we see it is impermanent.
-Then we see there is no one here doing the breathing, wisdom arises – we see there is only emptiness, and Buddha arises in our hearts.
+When we see the breath come and go, we see that it is impermanent.
+Then we see there is no one here doing the breathing, and wisdom arises.
+We see there is only emptiness, and Buddha arises in our hearts.

-The great female lay supporter of the Buddha, Lady Visakha, her niece died, who was her favorite niece.
-Lady Visakha was very sad and crying and went to the Buddha.
-The Buddha said if she had a 100 loved ones she would have 100 such sufferings.
-With no one attached to there is no suffering.
+The great female lay supporter of the Buddha, Lady Visakha, when her favorite niece died, she was very sad.
+Lady Visakha was crying and went to the Buddha.
+The Buddha said that if she had a 100 loved ones she would have 100 such sufferings.
+Not attaching to anyone, there is no suffering.